COSC381-2020Fall/class-project-jwalter2021/README.md

 ## Usage

-Modify config.py and insert your own API key.
+Modify config.py and insert your own API key and CSE ID.
 In the Amazon Linux 2 bash terminal, type python3 cse.py and the search format in .json format should appear as output.

 # Retrieving Data From YouTube